 Use at Our ATMs.
 You may use your Debit Card or ATM Card at Canandaigua National Bank ATMs to:

 - Make deposits to your Checking Account and Savings Account.
 All deposits made with your Debit Card or ATM Card through Canandaigua National Bank ATMs are subject to receipt by us and verification of the items and amount.
 Funds may not be available for withdrawal on the day of deposit.
-Cash deposits made at CNB ATMs will be available not later than the second Business Day after the banking day on which cash is deposited.
-All deposits are subject to the bank's Funds Availability Policy.
+Cash deposits at CNB ATMs will be available not later than the second Business Day, after the banking day on which cash is deposited.
+All deposits are subject to the Bank's Funds Availability Policy.